Accessing your classes

 To access a Canvas class, log in with your NSID at canvas.usask.ca.

-- You will not be able to see your Canvas class before your instructor publishes it.
+1. You will not be able to see a Canvas class before your instructor publishes it.

-- In all classes, you have the ability to use the "star" feature and identify classes that you will likely use more frequently.
-Then, once you have identified these classes you will only see them on your "Dashboard" rather than an ever-growing list of all classes you will likely take in Canvas.
+2. In all classes, you have the ability to use the "star" feature and identify classes that you will likely use more frequently, found in Courses > All Courses through your Global Navigation menu on the far left of your screen, or through ‘All Courses’ top right on the mobile app.
+Then, once you have identified these classes, you will see only them on your "Dashboard" rather than an ever-growing list of all classes you will likely take in Canvas.

 Chrome is the recommended browser.
 Firefox and Safari can also be used but don't function quite as well.
 If you prefer to use another browser, make sure it is updated to the most recent version.
 See Canvas documentation on supported browsers and computer requirements or the USask recommended technology requirements for more information.